The Great British Sewing Bee's May Martin

 When the BBC researchers, for what was to become The Great British Sewing Bee, were looking for potential judges, they visited and interviewed lecturers from all the top fashion colleges including Central St Martins but were struggling to find the right person for the role.

-Out of the blue, May received an email from the BBC saying that they’d like her to audition for the show!!
-May, very nervously went along for the interview; and after 90 minutes of questions, whilst being filmed, once they’d finished she remembers saying to them that it'd had been great fun but they wouldn't use her, she felt they opt for someone from one of the elite fashion schools.
+Out of the blue, May received an email from the BBC saying that they’d like her to audition for the show!
+May, very nervously went along for the interview where she faced 90 minutes of questions whilst being filmed... once they’d finished she remembers saying to them that it'd had been great fun but they wouldn't use her, she felt they'd opt for someone from one of the elite fashion schools.

-Shortly after she did screen tests with Patrick Grant, who she was sure would get the job, but she wasn’t at sure what they thought of her!
-We all now know, that they were very impressed with her calm, kind manner and extensive knowledge.
+Shortly after, she did screen tests with Patrick Grant, who she was sure would get the job, but she wasn’t at all sure what they thought of her!
+We all know now, that they were very impressed with her calm, kind manner and extensive knowledge.

 She kept the fact that she was filming the show a secret from all her students, and as you can imagine they were really surprised, and delighted, when GBSB first hit our screens.
-After that first show went out they asked her why she was so quiet, and she told them it was because she'd been petrified!
-After that first series May was offered some presentation training for when she's in front of the camera and hasn’t looked back since!!
+After that first show went out the producers asked her why she was so quiet, and she told them it was because she'd been petrified!
+After that first series May was offered some presentation training for when she's in front of the camera and hasn’t looked back since!

 Although May Martin is no longer a judge on the show, we're really pleased that GBSB is finally back on our TV screens again!

 If watching GBSB has inspired you to take up sewing why not take a look at our thoughtfully curated range of Sewing Patterns and Fabrics.